ishasing0914-png/DAY-1-SOVEREIGN-TASK-/DAY 3/consistency_note.md

-# Consistency Evaluation Note
+# Day 3 – Consistency Evaluation Note

-All repeated queries produced identical responses across multiple runs.
+All batch test queries were executed sequentially with repeated inputs.

 Observations:
+- Responses remained identical across repeated executions.
-- No tone drift was detected.
+- No tone drift was observed.
 - No variation in response wording occurred.
-- Confidence levels remained constant.
+- Confidence levels remained stable across all runs.

+Conclusion:
+The system demonstrated consistent behavior under repeated usage.
-No inconsistencies were observed during this batch test.
+No inconsistencies were identified during this simulation.